ga-curriculum/dom-events/fundamentals/README.md

 ```

 Return to your browser and open your DevTools.
 Click on the `<button id="like-button">` element in the browser.
 You should see a message logged to the console: `'You clicked me!'` - congrats!
 You've built your first event listener!

+## Knowledge Check

+- Which of the following is not a part of the syntax for creating an event listener?
+	- The element on which the event occurred
+	- The kind of event that took place?
+	- The callback function that is executed in response to the event
+	- The time at which the event occurred
+- How many arguments does `addEventListener` accept?
+- Where have we seen callback functions before?